 Try Your Hand At Pottery

 A treasure trove for art connoisseurs and artistic folks, Andretta is an artsy, charming village just 20 minutes away from Palampur.
 This is the best place to witness the art of pottery-making at basic and minimal pricing.
 Two other popular places to explore here are the Shobha Singh Art Gallery and Chameli Niwas.
 Both of these are great for history buffs, photographers, and artists.

 With a unique sense of respect, peace and virtue this monastery is an abode for Tibetan refugees.
 This magnificent structure offers peace and tranquillity along with stunning views of the Kangra valley.

 P.S.
 Don’t forget to try lip-smacking Tibetan flavours from the Tibetan restaurant inside the monastery.

 Seek Blessings At The Baijnath Shiva Temple

 One of the most visited tourist spots in Kangra Valley, this temple is known as an architectural masterpiece.
 Being one of the oldest Shiva temples, it draws tourists and devotees from all over the country to offer prayers to the lords.
 Enclosed within lush green gardens and snow-laden mountains, the temple is sure to invoke your senses and spirituality.

 Take A Serene Walk At Neugal Khad Bridge

-A popular attraction for all the tourists as well as locals, this rustic iron bridge offers a panoramic view of the majestic Dhauladhar range.
-An absolute treat to the eyes, it makes for a great spot to get those pretty sunset shots on the colossal bridge.
-Apart from a picturesque setting, it’s a great place for an outing and to explore a couple of cafés and eateries nearby to satisfy those evening hunger pangs.
+A popular attraction for all tourists as well as locals, this rustic iron bridge offers a panoramic view of the majestic Dhauladhar range.
+It is an absoloute treat to the eyes an makes a great spot to get those pretty sunset shots on the colossal bridge.
+Apart from a picturesque setting, one can also explore a couple of cafés and eateries nearby to satisfy those evening hunger pangs.